Xi, Biden could meet in Southeast Asia in November: report - ExBulletin

 The trip would also be Xi’s first time traveling outside of China since the country restricted travel within and outside its borders due to the pandemic.
 His last overseas trip was to Myanmar in January 2020.

-The meeting between the two leaders would come at a time when relations between their countries are highly strained following the recent visit to Taiwan by United States House Speaker Nancy Pelosi.
+The meeting between the two leaders would come at a time when relations between their countries are under strain following the recent visit to Taiwan by US President Nancy Pelosi.

 Ms Pelosi, the highest ranking US official to visit Taiwan in 25 years, had made the trip to the self-governing island despite stern warnings from Beijing.